AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/upgrade-platform-sdks/v4-faq.md

 ## Will Mobile Services functionality still work?

-No!
-Adobe Mobile Service's end-of-life date is [December 31, 2022](https://experienceleague.adobe.com/docs/mobile-services/using/eol.html).
+No. Adobe Mobile Service's end-of-life date is [December 31, 2022](https://experienceleague.adobe.com/docs/mobile-services/using/eol.html).

 ## Can I still download and use the version 4 SDKs?